Definition of

 Marriage

-The term marriage comes from the Latin matrimonĭum .
+Marriage is a term that comes from the Latin matrimonĭum .
 In the past, it was exclusively about the union of a man and a woman that took place through certain rites or legal procedures.
 In recent years, more and more States have accepted marriage between people of the same sex, which means that this marital union is no longer the heritage of heterosexuality.

 The marriage bond is recognized at the social level, both through legal norms and customs.
 Upon marriage, spouses acquire various rights and obligations.
 Marriage also legitimizes the filiation of the children that are procreated by its members .